rileyle/UCGretina/README.md

 (Implemented by Daniel E.M.
 Hoff.)

-If the geant4.10 toolkit is compiled with multithreading support enabled, the `$G4MULTITHREADED` environment variable is set, and the number of events specified by `/run/beamOn` macro-file command will be divided among a number of threads determined by `G4Threading::G4GetNumberOfCores()`.
+If the Geant4 toolkit is compiled with multithreading support enabled, the `$G4MULTITHREADED` environment variable is set, and the number of events specified by `/run/beamOn` macro-file command will be divided among a number of threads determined by `G4Threading::G4GetNumberOfCores()`.
+Events are allocated to threads in batches to allow for competition between real and virtual cores.

+The `G4RunManager` class provides optional macro file commands both to control the number of threads

+    /run/numberOfThreads <number of threads>

+and to specify the number of events to allocated in each batch

+    /run/eventModulo <event batch size per thread>

+> This command sets the batch size.
+Setting the batch size to the total number of events divided by the number of threads ensures that events are distributed evenly among the threads.
+This is necessary for cache-file mode.
+Generally, it is better to omit this and let the threads compete.

 ## Examples ##